Last but not least in our “DIY or Paid? The complete guide to the cost of legal marketing” is video content!

 Most of the market seems to focus on promoting themselves as wedding videographers but they will generally do a mix of work!

 Having a clear idea on what you want to achieve is obviously important before speaking to a few and getting quotes.
 We have found the range of quotes has been enormous.
 For instance for an explainer video we have been quoted over $5000 for the same video we ended up getting done on Fiverr for $1000.
-For live video where the videographer comes to you and then has to edit the price usually starts at around $750 on the cheaper end for a short 30 second production but can be five times that depending on the videographer in question.
+For live video where the videographer comes to you and then has to edit the price usually starts at around $1500 on the cheaper end for a short 30 second production but can be ten times that depending on the videographer in question.

 You will tend to pay for a certain amount of time on site and time for the video itself, so when getting quotes be very specific about what you need.

 It’s surprising that there are fewer “video as a service” providers but they are starting to pop up.
 They will offer you a set package each month which will usually be a certain length video produced by them in the same way and with a set amount of recording time each month.
-These range from $800 - $3000 a month depending on what you are after.